ReproNim/OHBMEducation-2022/Exercise/README.md

 ![picture](../pics/GitHub_fork.png)

-Now, on the JupyterHub in your my_data directory, let's clone your fork of this dataset (replace my username (dnkennedy) with your GitHub username):
+Now, on the JupyterHub in your my_data directory, let's clone your fork of this dataset, please replace "YOUR-GITHUB-LOGIN" with your GitHub username:
 ```
-$ git clone https://github.com/dnkennedy/ds001907-EDU.git my_ds001907-EDU
+git clone https://github.com/<YOUR-GITHUB-LOGIN>/ds001907-EDU.git my_ds001907-EDU
 ```
-You now have the 'complete' datset in the my_ds001907-EDU diretory.
+You now have the 'complete' dataset in the my_ds001907-EDU directory.

 Let's create your own specific subset of this dataset.
 You will receive an assigned set of cases at the class.
 For this example, I will just take sub-4601 and sub-4227 as my assigned cases.
 Then